ChrisPoche/Tockler-Time-Parser/README.md

 ### Defects

 - Clicking tag on Zoom table removes close button.
 Workaround, drag table redraw on drop recreates the close button
-- Empty search results need to return no rows for user feedback